rgolubtsov/rgolubtsov.github.io/src/data/docs/ubuntusrv/zabbix-607-to-608-upgrade-gotchas.md

 The root cause of this misbehavior seems to be in a communication between Zabbix frontend (running on Nginx/PHP-FPM) and Zabbix database backend (actually MariaDB database server).
 All the underlying carriers and stack regarding the analyzed setup are clearly described in [this article](/data/docs/ubuntusrv/zabbix-nginx-php-fpm-mariadb-on-ubuntu-jammy "Install Zabbix 6.0.7 + Nginx/PHP-FPM + MariaDB on Ubuntu Server 22.04 LTS").
 So this is not necessary to recount them here.

 Go ahead `==>` and see what's going on there. &ndash; First of all, MariaDB server is almost continuously consuming 90% to 100% CPU usage when scanning the list of hosts is underway.
-At the same time Zabbix server log complains about slow queries are in progress.
+At the same time Zabbix server log complains about slow queries.
 On the MariaDB side this is actually seen as the following:

 ```
 MariaDB [zabbix]> show full processlist;